-- 18.5.1 Measures will be implemented to minimise both the use of materials and the generation of waste in relation to the proposed scheme.
+- Measures will be implemented to minimise both the use of materials and the generation of waste in relation to the proposed scheme.
 There is significant synergy between materials re-use and the avoidance of the generation of waste.
-There is therefore a substantial overlap between the mitigation measures for materials and waste, which will in term reduce the embodied carbon impacts. - 18.5.2 The importance of careful management of materials to promote re-use and reduce waste has been widely recognised by the construction industry.
+There is therefore a substantial overlap between the mitigation measures for materials and waste, which will in turn reduce the embodied carbon impacts. - The importance of careful management of materials to promote re-use and reduce waste has been widely recognised by the construction industry.
 There are legislative, fiscal and policy drivers to incentivise maximising re-use on site, re-use and recycling off-site and diversion from landfill.
-Both transport and disposal of waste are important costs to be taken into consideration by the Contractor, so both legislation and voluntary best practice mechanisms have been developed and implemented.
-These provide measurable and accountable processes that form the basis for mitigating adverse environmental impacts associated with materials and waste. - 18.5.3 Mitigation measures listed in this chapter will be specified as environmental commitments in the contract documents to ensure implementation by the appointed Contractor.
+Both transport and disposal of waste is an important cost to be taken into consideration by the Contractor.
+Both legislation and voluntary best practice mechanisms have been developed and implemented.
+These provide measurable and accountable processes that form the basis for mitigating adverse environmental impacts associated with materials and waste. - Mitigation measures listed in this chapter will be specified as environmental commitments in the contract documents to ensure implementation by the appointed Contractor.